nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Class Number

+Class Number refers to the unique alphanumeric string used to identify tutorial sessions in NUS.
+In **Class Manager 2023**:

-* Class Number is case-sensitive and must begin with a capital "T", followed by any number of characters.
-Class Numbers must not be blank.
+* Class Number is case-sensitive and must begin with the capital letter "T", followed by any number of characters.
+* Class Numbers must not be blank.
 * Class Number is stored verbatim based on your input, with the case being preserved.
 * Here are some valid examples of Class Numbers:
     - `T11`
     - `TG11`